duneanalytics/docs/docs/query/materialized-views.md

 | A large view used within the above query (to be materialized) | [source query](https://dune.com/queries/268877) | [???](https://dune.com/queries/2744412)

 ## To create a materialized view
 Write a new query or go to an existing query.
-(We suggest creating via team context on a plan with sufficient credits.)
+(We suggest creating via team context on a plan with sufficient credits)

 1. Make sure all columns are explicitly named
 2. Save the query
 3. After saving a “materialize” button will appear below the run button.